 Every compound, every house, every room is entered, cleared, and exploited for intelligence.
 It’s a risky tactic; since the element of surprise has been lost, and the target may be able to organize an ambush.
 And while you may or may not find your target, you’re guaranteed to terrify any innocent inhabitants in the area and run the risk of inciting further violence.

-For Ahmad and his neighbors in the village, their up-close-and-personal experience on the receiving end of American military might had finally come to a close.
+For Ahmad and his neighbors in the village, their up-close-and-personal experience on the receiving end of the American military might have finally come to a close.

 The DoD report also noted that between June 1, 2017, and Nov.
-24, 2017, Afghan commandos executed 2,628 operations, of which 453 were conducted by purely Afghan units.
-This is progress, but still denotes that a large majority of operations rely on NATO support.
+24, 2017, Afghan Commandos executed 2,628 operations, of which 453 were conducted by purely Afghan units.
+This is progress but still indicates a large majority of operations rely on NATO support.